 1. Pre-application meeting for projects with large proposed impacts (recommended option).

-2. Applicant revises plans in response to pre-application meeting.
+2. If needed, Applicant revises plans/application in response to pre-application meeting.

 3. Applicant submits ENG FORM 4345